Ottermatics/diffgetr/README.md

 ```

 This allows you to:
-- Use `*` wildcards to match any key name
+- Use `*` wildcards to match any key name, and easily check parts of complex json package
-- Use `-1` to reference the last item in arrays
-- Iterate through all matching paths in the structure

 ### Command Line